rdlalmeida/flow_projects/14_VoteBoothST_MultiElection/PROJECT_INFO.md

 I'm working on this alongside with the development of the first resource-based remote voting platform, which I obviously want to develop in Cadence and Flow.

-# The Resource-based voting platform (I don't have a cool name for it yet...)
+# The Resource-based voting platform (I don't have a cool name for it yet... :confused:)

-:confused:
+The basis of my idea is summarised in the figure bellow: